 The Chronic Kidney Disease (CKD) Initiative

-The Centers for Disease Control (CDC) classifies chronic kidney disease (CKD) as a serious public health issue and is recognized as the ninth leading cause of death in the United States.
-The CDC’s Chronic Kidney Disease (CKD) Initiative was mandated by congress in 2006 to help solve the growing problem of kidney disease.
+CDC classifies chronic kidney disease (CKD) as a serious public health issue.
+CKD is the ninth leading cause of death in the United States.
+The CDC’s CKD Initiative was mandated by Congress in 2006 to help solve the growing problem of kidney disease.
 The CKD Initiative currently funds projects such as surveillance, epidemiology, state-demonstration projects, and economic studies.
 Early detection and treatment of patients with CKD can help prevent or delay cardiovascular death and progression to kidney failure.
-Since the program’s inception, Congress has provided direct funding for CKD program at approximately 2.2 million per year.
-AKF supports increased funding for CKD Initiative to help support more research and other related initiatives on prevention, education and research.
+Since the program’s inception, Congress has provided direct funding for the CKD Initiative at approximately $2.2 million per year.
+AKF supports increased funding for the CKD Initiative.

 The U.S. Department of Health and Human Services has announced a new public-private partnership, KidneyX, to accelerate innovation in preventing, diagnosing and treating kidney diseases.
 AKF is supportive of this innovation initiative and will be an active participant and help provide the patient perspective as the program progresses.